Yelp/osxcollector/README.md

 Yelp automates the analysis of most OSXCollector runs converting its output into an easily readable and actionable summary of _just the suspicious stuff_.
 Check out [OSXCollector Output Filters project](https://github.com/Yelp/osxcollector_output_filters) to learn how to make the most of the automated OSXCollector output analysis.

 ## Performing Collection
-`osxcollector.py` is a single Python file that runs without any dependencies on a standard OSX machine.
+[`osxcollector.py`](https://raw.githubusercontent.com/Yelp/osxcollector/master/osxcollector/osxcollector.py) is a single Python file that runs without any dependencies on a standard OSX machine.
 This makes it really easy to run collection on any machine - no fussing with brew, pip, config files, or environment variables.
-Just copy the single file onto the machine and run it.
+Just copy the single file onto the machine and run it:

 `sudo osxcollector.py` is all it takes.